 No matter where one lives, they are little kids.

-They like sticks.
-They like balls.
-They like music when it stops and they have to freeze.
+They like sticks and balls and music when it stops so they have to freeze.

 We get so caught up in what we think they need we forget they are happy running in a circle and falling down.

-My daughter is a good kid and probably would have been fine no matter what school she attended and what zip code it was in (sadly not 90210).
-She has a thirst for knowledge that impresses me every day.
-She is kind, sensitive, loving, friendly, inclusive, and imaginative.
+My daughter is a good kid.
+She would have been fine no matter what school she attended and what zip code it was in (sadly not 90210).
+Her thirst for knowledge impresses me every day.
+What I love about her is she is kind, sensitive, loving, friendly, inclusive, and imaginative.
 She thinks of her friends if she sees a color they like and could play “family” with them for hours.
-She loves gardening, yoga and swimming.
+Her interests include gardening, yoga and swimming.
 She likes holding her brother’s hand so he feels safe.
 She likes picking out her Grandma’s favorite flowers meticulously when we are in a rush (*exhale*).